Andrew Grove: Starting Intel

 After completing his Ph.D. in 1963, Grove worked at Fairchild Semiconductor as a researcher, and by 1967 had become its assistant director of development.
 His work there made him familiar with the early development of integrated circuits, which would lead to the "microcomputer revolution" in the 1970s.
 In 1967, he wrote a college textbook on the subject, Physics and Technology of Semiconductor Devices.

 In 1968, Robert Noyce and Gordon Moore co-founded Intel, after they and Grove left Fairchild Semiconductor.
 Grove joined on the day of its incorporation, although he was not a founder.
 Fellow Hungarian émigré Leslie L. Vadász was Intel's fourth employee.
 Grove worked initially as the company's director of engineering, and helped get its early manufacturing operations started.
 In 1983, he wrote a book, High Output Management, in which he described many of his methods and manufacturing concepts.

 Initially, Intel primarily manufactured static memory chips for mainframe computers, but in the early/mid-1970s Intel introduced one of the earliest digital watches, an electronic calculator, and also the world's first general-purpose microprocessor, the 4-bit 4004.
-By 1974 Intel had developed the 8-bit 8008 and quickly thereafter, in 1975, the 8080 processor, which would become the core of the Altair, the world's first so-called PC (personal computer) which began the PC revolution.
+By 1974 Intel had developed the 8-bit 8008 and quickly thereafter, in 1975, the 8080 processor, which would become the core of the Altair, the world's first so-called PC (personal computer) which foreshadowed the PC revolution.
 Soon came the 8086 16-bit microprocessor and a cost-reduced version, the 8088, which IBM chose for its IBM PC which brought personal computers to the masses.
 In 1985, Intel produced the 32-bit 80386 microprocessor which began a long line of increasingly powerful microprocessors including the 80486, the Pentium, and a plethora of supporting integrated circuits and computers built with them.
-All under Grove's leadership.

 Even though Intel had invented most of the types of memory in use at the time including EPROM (Erasable Programmable Read-Only Memory), by 1985, with less demand for their memory chips due to the challenges created by Japanese "dumping" of memory chips at below-cost prices, Grove was forced to make radical changes.
 As a result, he chose to discontinue producing DRAMs and focus instead on manufacturing microprocessors.
-Grove, along with Intel's sales manager to IBM, Earl Whetstone, played a key role in negotiating with IBM to use only Intel microprocessors in all their new personal computers.
+Grove, along with Intel's sales manager to IBM, Earl Whetstone, played a key role in negotiating with IBM to use only Intel microprocessors in all of their new personal computers.